asuleigh/EmployeeTracker/README.md

 <hr>

 ABSTRACT: This is a simple employee tracker that uses node, inquirer, and a seeded mysql database to keep track of an employee database.
-This tracker seeks to allow for viewing, adding, and removing Departments, Employee Roles, Managers, and Employees.
+This applcation works from mySQL Workbench and the Terminal.
+The tracker seeks to allow for viewing, adding, and removing Departments, Employee Roles, Managers, and Employees.

 <hr>